-We work to understand the impacts of the companies in which we invest and believe that our understanding of ESG issues improves our opportunities to create shared value.
-In line with this belief, we have made a public commitment to formally incorporate the consideration of ESG factors into our investment processes.
+We work to understand the impacts of the companies in which we invest and believe that our understanding of ESG issues can improve our opportunities to create shared value.
+In line with this belief, we have made a public commitment to formally incorporate the consideration of ESG factors into our private markets investment processes.

 Principles for Responsible Investment

 We also recognize that ESG issues can affect the performance of investment portfolios to varying degrees across companies, sectors, and regions, and through time.
 Therefore, where consistent with our fiduciary responsibilities, we commit to the following for PRI principles for our private equity investments: